linode/docs/docs/guides/development/javascript/modifying-dom/index.md

 ### Class Attributes

-Class attributes present another special challenge.
+Class attributes present another special challenge when using JavaScript to modify this attribute.
 An element can have one or more classes, and sometimes you may find the need to work with them individually.
 This is especially the case with modern CSS frameworks, where you may need to check for a particular class and toggle it on or off.

-The `classList` property remedies the difficulty.
-The property itself returns a list of the classes on an element, but the property also comes with several convenient methods for dealing with classes.
+The `classList` property has several methods that help you modify an element's class attribute.
+The property itself returns a list of the classes available to an element node.

 #### Checking for Classes

 You can check to see whether an element has a given class using the `contains` method on the `classList` property.

-This example checks whether the `p` element in the `second-div` has the `active` class:
+The example below checks whether the `p` element in the `second-div` has the `active` class:

     const second_p_element = document.querySelector("#second-div > p");
     console.log(second_p_element.classList.contains("active"));